(Mat 3:15-17 ESV) 15 But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.” Then he consented.

 Jesus’ baptism is immediately followed by his being led by the Spirit — a concept we’ve already seen in the Old Testament.
 Being led by the Spirit means that Jesus was made a leader for God’s people — and it means he had a mission to fulfill.

 It’s a bit puzzling that the Spirit quite literally led Jesus into temptation!
 Why would God lead Jesus to be tempted?
 There are plenty of theories.
-D. A. Carson, in the Expositor’s Bible Commentary, notes the comparison to Israel’s wandering in the wilderness.
-God led him into the desert for 40 days (like Israel’s 40 years) and he suffered many temptations — but unlike Israel, which succumbed to temptation, Jesus prevailed.
+D. A. Caron, in the Expositor’s Bible Commentary, notes the comparison the Israel’s wandering in the wilderness.
+God led him into the desert for 40 days (like Israel’s 40 years) and he suffered many temptations — but unlike Israel that succumbed to temptation, Jesus prevailed.

 Jesus shows that even in the most extreme circumstances, his gifts are to be used for others.
-He is the ultimate servant king — and the prototype of how the church — his body — is to live.
+He is the ultimate servant king — and a prototype of how the church is to live.

 (Luk 4:14-15 ESV) 14 And Jesus returned in the power of the Spirit to Galilee, and a report about him went out through all the surrounding country.
 15 And he taught in their synagogues, being glorified by all.